Azure/azure-sdk-for-net/sdk/formrecognizer/Azure.AI.FormRecognizer/samples/README.md

 # Azure Form Recognizer client SDK Samples
 Azure Cognitive Services Form Recognizer is a cloud service that uses machine learning to recognize form fields, text, and tables in form documents.
 It includes the following capabilities:

-- Recognize form content - Recognize and extract tables, lines, and words in forms documents, without the need to train a model.
+- Recognize form content - Recognize and extract tables, lines, words, and selection marks like radio buttons and check boxes in forms documents, without the need to train a model.
 - Recognize custom forms - Recognize and extract form fields and other content from your custom forms, using models you trained with your own form types.
 - Recognize receipts - Recognize and extract common fields from US receipts, using a pre-trained receipt model.